Vehicles were hijacked and torched in Dundonald last night after several Chinese takeaways ran out of salted chilli chicken.

 Salted chilli chicken became a staple of the Dundonald diet immediately after its introduction in 2007.

 A recent survey carried out by the Dundonald Institute of Silly Studies in 2017 found that 7 in 10 people here ate between 15-18 salted chilli chicken based meals per week.

-The dangerously salty dish was also very popular with Dundonald’s children who voted it to be their favourite food ahead of both ‘sweetie fegs’ and shandy in a recent poll.
+The dangerously salty dish was also very popular with Dundonald’s school children who voted it to be their favourite food ahead of both ‘sweetie fegs’ and shandy in a recent poll.

 Community representative, Barry Rice, believes the salted chilli chicken shortage might only be the tip of the iceberg for some disgruntled locals.

 ‘It’s not just the salted chilli chicken, it’s loads of things’, moaned Barry while scratching a political tattoo on his forearm.

 ‘Like the other night the shops had f**k all Amber Leaf left’.

 ‘What next?
 The offies running out of Bucky?
 Not on my watch’.